 Accounts Receivable - Accounts receivable represent receivables generated from fees earned from customers and advertising revenue.
 The Company's policy is to reserve for uncollectible accounts based on its best estimate of the amount of probable credit losses in its existing accounts receivable.
 The Company periodically reviews its accounts receivable to determine whether an allowance for doubtful accounts is necessary based on an analysis of past due accounts and other factors that may indicate that the realization of an account may be in doubt.
 Account balances deemed to be uncollectible are charged to the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-As of December 31, 2021 and 2020, the allowance for doubtful accounts was \$247,190 and \$156,927.
+As of December 31, 2022 and 2021, the allowance for doubtful accounts was approximately \$103,000 and \$247,000, respectively.

-Other Receivables - Other receivables represents amounts that are owed to the Company that are not considered trade receivables.
+Other Receivables - Other receivables represent amounts that are owed to the Company that are not considered trade receivables.
 The Company periodically reviews its other receivables for credit risk to determine whether an allowance is necessary and other factors that may indicate that the realization of an account may be in doubt.
 Account balances deemed to be uncollectible are charged to the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-As of December 31, 2021 the balance in other receivables as reported on the consolidated balance sheet was deemed collectible.
-There was no comparable transaction in fiscal 2020.
+As of December 31, 2022, the balance in other receivables as reported on the consolidated balance sheet was deemed collectible.
+In the first quarter of fiscal year 2023, the Company received \$200,000 related to the other receivables balance.